Donald Trump Deletes Another Tweet, Expert Says He Might Be Breaking The Law

 — Complex (@Complex) January 21, 2017

-The deletion of these tweets may violate the Presidential Records Act of 1978, 44 U.S.C., that states that the official records of Presidents and Vice-Presidents created or received after January 20, 1981, and mandating the preservation of all the records and statements made by the President and Vice-President.
+The deletion of these tweets may violate the Presidential Records Act of 1978, 44 U.S.C., that states that the official records of presidents and vice-presidents created or received after January 20, 1981, and mandating the preservation of all the records and statements made by the president and vice-president.

-Independent further noted that according to some legal experts, the deletion of the statements made by the President is illegal, as it violates the Presidential Records Act.
+Independent further noted that according to some legal experts, the deletion of the statements made by the president is illegal, as it violates the Presidential Records Act.
 The publication also noted that even former President Barack Obama’s team occasionally deleted tweets but archived them to avoid breaking the said law.
 It is still not clear if Donald Trump is keeping an archive of all his messages.

 Meanwhile, Daily Mail also noted that back in December 2016, Donald Trump railed on his official Twitter handle that China had ripped a research drone out of international waters in an “unpresidented act.”
 Within few minutes, several of his Twitter users mocked him for the use of incorrect spelling.
 The tweet was later corrected to “an unprecedented act.”